R'

 }

-clause as well that is executed when the
+while loops have an optional else clause as well that is executed when the

 while let r = nextResult() {